AElfProject/aelf-docs/docs/index.md

 # aelf Documentation

 aelf is a high-performance, cloud-native, layer-1 blockchain with Mainnet nodes in cloud data centers.
-It supports parallel smart contract execution, microservices, and scalable MainChain and multi-SideChains architecture.
-The cross-chain design enables fast data interaction, and its hybrid SideChain model reduces costs and boosts network performance.
+It supports parallel smart contract execution, microservices, and scalable MainChain and multi-dAppChains architecture.
+The cross-chain design enables fast data interaction, and its hybrid aelf dAppChain model reduces costs and boosts network performance.

 <section className="row margin-top--xl">